-Fauzia Minallah, an Islamabad based artist, recently published an informative coffee-table book titled ‘Glimpses into Islamabad’s Soul’.
+Fauzia Minallah, an Islamabad-based artist, recently published a coffee-table book titled ‘Glimpses into Islamabad’s Soul’.
 She describes many such places in and around Islamabad, their history, heritage, and folklore.

-One such place is the village Said Pur, situated just off the Margalla Road, hardly a 10-minute drive from the upscale neighborhoods of Islamabad.
-I knew Said Pur only as a place one ordered garden-manure from.
+One such place is the village Said Pur, situated just off Margalla Road, hardly a 10-minute drive from the upscale neighborhoods of Islamabad.
+I knew Said Pur only as a place we ordered garden-manure from.
 You didn’t have to go there.
-You just called the guy on his cell phone and he would have a Suzuki-full of manure delivered the same day at your doorstep, literally, sometimes, almost blocking your driveway.
+Just called the guy on his cell phone and he would have a Suzuki-full of manure delivered the same day at your doorstep, literally sometimes, almost blocking your driveway.

-Or you knew Said Pur as a place where one bought a bakra (a male goat), especially the black variety, for slaughtering to seek divine help on occasions such as groundbreaking of a house, the birth of a baby boy, an upcoming exam, a possible promotion, a serious sickness, or to ward off a potential mishap.
+Or you knew Said Pur as a place where one bought a bakra (a male goat), especially a black one, for slaughtering to seek divine help on occasions such as groundbreaking of a house, the birth of a baby boy, an upcoming exam, a possible promotion, a serious sickness, or to ward off a potential mishap.

-I drove past the sign pointing to the Said Pur village, on Margalla Road, almost daily but never bothered to venture into the village.
-Perhaps, because I had not faced the need or an occasion to slaughter a black bakra.
+I drove past the sign pointing to the Said Pur village, on Margalla Road, almost daily but never bothered to venture into the village, because I had not faced the need or an occasion to slaughter a black bakra.

 Only recently, a lot of development activity in the area aroused my curiosity, and, on a cloudless and crisp wintery day, I went to see the village.
 The road to the village was carpeted with a fresh layer of tarmac, a rustic fence erected on both sides, and haystacks appeared along the road to give it a rural look.